OutSystems/docs-product/src/develop/data/modeling/relationship/delete-rules.md

 ### Constraints

 * Depending on the number of related records, this option can lead to poor performance.
 For every delete operation, the related Entities will be checked for related records, causing the delete statement to take longer.
-Therefore, this option is not recommended when you have a complex Entity model and performance is a concern (for example, the end-user is able to delete the Entity data directly from the application’s screens).
+Therefore, this option is not recommended when you have a complex Entity model and performance is a concern (for example, the end user is able to delete the Entity data directly from the application’s screens).

 ## "Ignore" Example